SupratitDatta/Takify/README.md

-# Chatting Site [MERN Stack]
+# Takify [MERN Stack]

 Takify is an online chatting application that allows users to communicate in real-time.
 Users can send text messages to each others.

 ## Features

-- Real-time messaging
+- Real-time messaging: Instant communication with friends and contacts.
-- User Login and Registration
+- User Login and Registration: Secure account creation and access.
-- Set user Avatar
+- Set user Avatar: Personalize your profile with a custom avatar.
-- Share Emojis
+- Share Emojis: Express yourself with a wide range of emojis.

 ## Technologies Used